Anufo people

-The Chakosi are an Akan people who trace their origin to an area in the Ivory Coast in a place they call Anou or Ano.
-Thus, they refer to themselves and their language as Anufo "people of Anu".
-They inhabit three countries: Ghana, Benin and Togo.
+The Anufo or Chakosi are an Akan people who live in the Dapaong and (Sansanné-)Mango areas of Togo, as well as in Ghana.
+They trace their origin to a place called Anou or Ano on the Komoé River in the Ivory Coast.
+Thus, they refer to themselves Anoufou "people of Anu".
+The exonym Chakosi has also been spelled 'Chokossi', 'Chakossi', 'Kyokosi', 'Kyokoshi', 'Tschokossi', and 'Tyokossi'.
+They migrated to their present location in the late 18th century.
+The Anufo had their own kingdom based in Sansanné-Mango, prior to German colonization of Togo.
 As of 2003 they had a combined population of 137,600.
+They speak the Anufo language, one of the Akan languages.

-Orale narrations had it that they were in Ghana and Togo not later than 18th century and they were warriors in nature and fought a couple of battles including the ones they helped the Gonja people and the Mamprusi in building the Mamprusi Kingdom.
-They have names like Amoin, Akisie (Agishie), Kouasi, Adjoah, Amlan (Amanna) Ouwe, Yao, Koffi, Afoueh, N'gisah all depicting names of the days Mueneh (Sunday), Cishe (Monday), Djore (Tuesday), Mana (Wednesday), Ohue (Thursday), Ya (Friday) and Fue (Saturday) Kwa Chakosi speak the Akan dialect Chakosi language.
+Anufo have names like Amoin, Akisie (Agishie), Kouasi, Adjoah, Amlan (Amanna) Ouwe, Yao, Koffi, Afoueh, N'gisah after days of the week: Mueneh (Sunday), Cishe (Monday), Djore (Tuesday), Mana (Wednesday), Ohue (Thursday), Ya (Friday) and Fue (Saturday) Kwa.

 History

 Early 18th century

 It appears that migrations in the early 18th century brought together Mande horsemen and their malams from the North and Akan peoples from the East.

 Together with the indigenous Ndenyi people, they were amalgamated into one people with a mixed language and culture.